 Activating Deadline Checker

-- To enable deadline checking, go to Settings > System Setup.
+To enable deadline checking, go to the Admin Bar > General Settings > Timer Settings.

 Setting Deadlines in Activities

-- Open the properties dialog of the activity you wish to set a deadline for, then click on the Create New Element button in the Deadlines area; a Deadline properties dialog box will pop up.
-Enter appropriate values for 'Execution', 'Duration Unit' and 'Deadline Limit'.
+Edit the activity properties you wish to set a deadline for, then click on the Deadlines tab.
+Add a new row and enter appropriate values for 'Execution', 'Duration Unit' and 'Deadline Limit'.